Here are some answers to frequently asked questions about nonmelanoma skin cancer.

 Call the National Cancer Institute's Cancer Information Service.
 The number is 800-4-CANCER (800-422-6237).
 They have information about treatment facilities, including cancer centers and other programs supported by the National Cancer Institute.

 Seek other options.
-Patients can get names of doctors from their local medical society, a nearby hospital, a medical school, or local cancer advocacy groups, as well as from other people who have had that type of cancer.
+You can get names of doctors from your local medical society, a nearby hospital, a medical school, or local cancer advocacy groups, as well as from other people who have had that type of cancer.